burntkayatoast/Java_Assignment/README.md

 <br><br>
 **Main Methods:**
 - `reloadDataset()`: reads the dataset, processes each row, turns into a lsit of features.
 ---
+### Notes:
+- If you click the "evaluate accuracy" button first, then use the "predict" button, the yes/no label counts won't match the FREQ table because the predictor uses the training dataset instead of the full dataset.
+You need to click on "calculate" to reset it using the full dataset, then the predict button.
+---
 ### Functionality that was included:
 All levels: 1-4